inleadmedia/easyscreen-ubuntu/README.md

   - Computer name: inlead-kiosk-XXX
   - Username: inlead
   - Password: [predefined value]
+  - Log in automatically

 Do the installation in "next-next-next" style until the installation is ready and the system wants to reboot.
-When the machine computer has rebooted, run the following command.
+When the machine computer has rebooted, run the following command:
 ```
 wget -qO- https://raw.githubusercontent.com/inleadmedia/easyscreen-ubuntu/master/oobp-install.sh | sudo bash
 ```

 Wait until the terminal says that it's safe to reboot.
 Now reboot and from that boot on, the computer should match the current description.

-## Prepration
+## Preparation (kiosk)

-When the machine computer has rebooted, run the following command.
+When the machine computer has rebooted, run the following command:
 ```
-wget -qO- https://raw.githubusercontent.com/inleadmedia/easyscreen-ubuntu/master/kiosk-install.sh | sudo bash -s [AUTH_TOKEN] /home/kiosk/es-linux-app https://v3.lms.inlead.ws develop 123456789
+wget -qO- https://raw.githubusercontent.com/inleadmedia/easyscreen-ubuntu/master/kiosk-install.sh | sudo bash -s [AUTH_TOKEN] /home/kiosk/es-linux-app https://v3.lms.inlead.ws v1.2.0 123456789
 ```

 Wait until the terminal says that it's safe to reboot.
 Now reboot and from that boot on, the computer is ready for production.